ishine/SDS/testing.md

     - [] do you have a recipe that is easy to make
     - [] give me a hard recipe

+- asking for a recipe that is quick to make
+    - [] give me some recipe that is fast/quick to make
+    - [] i want to cook something fast

 - favorites
     - [] list my favorite recipes
     - [] can you store this recipe as a favorite